France–South Korea relations: French expedition to Korea (1866)

 The French frigate Guerrière commanded by Admiral Roze was the lead ship in the French campaign against Korea.
 Here the ship is photographed in Nagasaki harbour, circa 1865.

-In 1866, reacting to greater numbers of Korean converts to Roman Catholicism as well as the humiliations suffered by China at the hands of Westerners during the First and Second Opium Wars, the Korean court clamped down on the illicit French missionaries, massacring French Catholic missionaries and Koreans converts alike.
+In 1866, reacting to greater numbers of Korean converts to Roman Catholicism as well as the humiliations suffered by China at the hands of Westerners during the First and Second Opium Wars, the Korean court clamped down on the illicit French missionaries, massacring French Catholic missionaries and Korean converts alike.

 That same year France launched a punitive expedition against Korea, invading and occupying portions of Ganghwa Island in the fall of 1866.
 At the first battle, the Korean infantry division lost heavily, and General Yang Heon-su concluded that only a large cavalry division could stand up to French firepower.
 An ambush by Korean forces on a French party attempting to occupy the strategically located Cheondeung Temple 傳燈寺 on the island's south coast resulted in French casualties.
-French realization that they were far outnumbered and outgunned forced them to abandon the island and their expedition.
+France's realization that it was far outnumbered and outgunned compelled it to abandon the island and the expedition.
 The entire incident later became known as the byeong-in yang-yo, or foreign disturbance of the byeong-in year (1866).